-It was no secret that Magala and Polydora were competitive toward each other.
-While Magala was a practitioner of the magic, Polydora was a will-worker of science.
-Both of them saw each other as threat toward their own worldview and took great pleasure in trying to outdo each other.
+It was no secret that Xyleena and Polydora were competitive toward each other.
+While Xyleena was a practitioner of magic, Polydora was a will-worker of science.
+Both of them saw each other as threat toward their own worldview, and took great pleasure in trying to outdo each other.
 Lysippe knew this, which is why she favored none of their accomplishments openly.
-Ironically, their competitiveness had benefited New Aretias and the Amazons greatly in recent years and had helped make the island a modern land of wonder.
+Ironically, their competitiveness had benefited New Aretias and the Amazons greatly in recent years, having helped make the island a modern land of wonder.
 Still, the queen barely tolerated their antics.
 Perhaps the mystery at hand would give Lysippe the means to build a proverbial bridge between the two different ideologies.

-“Speak, Magala,” said the queen.
+“Speak, Xyleena,” said the queen.
 “What have you discovered?”

 “The source of the storms is the Wall of Chaos.”

 “Impossible!”
 Polydora exclaimed.
 “My findings indicate that the energies within the wall were stable.”

 “Of course you would say that,” replied Xyleena.
 “Science can only measure that which is predictable.
 The primordial energies of the universe, the source of magic, cannot be measured by science because of its unpredictability.
 In other words, it ignores the laws of your physics.”

 “Then how can you perform your ‘spells’ without rules?”

 “Simple.
 My will forces the primordial energies to conform to my wishes.
 Even then, you must develop a system to help you to focus that will.
 Otherwise, that same energy will overwhelm you.”

 Lysippe always enjoyed these types of conversations, more so whenever she attended the philosophical debates at the island’s academy.
 Still, there was little time for this, especially with the present crisis at hand.
 “So… what is causing the wall to misbehave?” the queen asked Xyleena.